jcavera/subjective_time/data/README.md

 | go to <P and kiss a stranger         | go to five o'clock and esplanade and kiss a stranger
 | <R=20-100 minutes until they realize | forty seven minutes until they realize
 | generally <S                         | generally winter
+| his birthday is next <W              | his birthday is next tuesday
 | a random day in <Y                   | a random day in two thousand twenty five
 | in the timezone of <Z                | in the timezone of los angeles
 | the <d of the month                  | the twenty second of the month